shuchenweng/shuchenweng.github.io/index.md

   Advisors: Prof. Boxin Shi

   Sept.
-2019 ~ Present, in National Engineering Laboratory for Video Technology, Department of Computer Science
+2019 ~ Present, in NELVT, Dept. of Computer Science

 - Bachelor of Engineering at Tianjin University,  Tianjin, China